Car-free adventures aroundKing’s LynnNorfolk

 - The Tourist Information Centre (inside the chequered Town Hall opposite the impressive Minster) has handy maps with detailed routes past the major sights or cycling maps for heading further afield.
 There’s also lots of information on the Explore West Norfolk website, see Good Journey’s directions.
 The Stories of Lynn Museum in the same building has an ornate medieval cup and a spooky old gaol house.

 - The bus and railway stations are pretty central and the town itself is not huge so it’s easy to explore on foot.
 Don’t miss the Victorian park and Red Mount chapel, almost next to the railway station, with Greyfriars Tower, part of a medieval friary, nearby.

 - In the Lynn Museum, right next to the bus station, you can see the Seahenge wooden circle found on the west Norfolk coast at Holme-next-the-Sea.

 - Ten minutes’ walk north from the Lynn Museum, True’s Yard Fisherfolk Museum celebrates the town’s fishing heritage and houses two whole cottages, a smokery and smithy as well as a tea room.
 Nearby St Nicholas Chapel has a ceiling covered in beautiful carved angels.

 - King’s Lynn marks the start of the Norfolk Coast cycleway so you might want to bring your bike on the train and head off on two wheels.

 2. Coastliner bus

-- Wildlife lovers will be in heaven on this stretch of the Norfolk Coast Path.
+- You could hop off at the award-winning Orange Tree pub in Thornham and walk along the coast.
+Wildlife lovers will be in heaven on this stretch of the Norfolk Coast Path.
 The dunes and marshes are alive with waders and waterbirds like avocets and oystercatchers, terns and egrets.